kermitt2/grobid/doc/training/segmentation.md

 ![article starting mid-page - 0C4013368F5546BB832B7A76F2A36EF9C4AAB6EF](img/preceding-article-on-first-page.png)

+#### Additional information

-There are other information which are delegated to the header model, and should be annotated as `<front>`:
+Additional information which are delegated to the header model, should be annotated as `<front>`:
- - author contribution
+* author contribution
- - data availability statement, when they are discussed in the header (e.g. as part of the abstract or in the frontpage)
+* data availability statement, when they are discussed in the header (e.g. as part of the abstract or in the frontpage)
- - funding information
+* funding information
- - copyright information (in the first page, often at the end of the last page)
+* copyright information (in the first page, often at the end of the last page)
- - competing interests
+* competing interests

 These sub sections could appear in any part of the document, usually either in the first or the last page (before/after the references).